Set up solar panels

 Step 3.
 Charge the battery

-Step 4: Install the inverter
+Step 4 Step 4: Install the inverter

 Step 5: Install the solar panels onto your roof

-Step 6: Join solar panel to battery
+Step 6: Attach solar panels and the battery

-Step 7: The setup is for the inverter/battery
+Step 7: Setup is for the inverter/battery

 5 Steps for Solar Panel Installation